Mukesh39/Restaurent-Website1/README.md

 ## License

-This project is licensed Completly Free withiut any Charge.
+This project is licensed Completly Free without any Charge.

 ## Acknowledgements